hyperledger/besu-docs/docs/Tutorials/Kubernetes/Create-Cluster.md

 The [template](https://github.com/ConsenSys/quorum-kubernetes/tree/master/aws) comprises the base infrastructure used to build the cluster and other resources in AWS.
-We also use some native services along with the cluster for performance and best practices, these include:
+We also use some native services with the cluster for performance and best practices, these include:

 * [Pod identities](hhttps://github.com/aws/amazon-eks-pod-identity-webhook).
 * [Secrets Store CSI drivers](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html).